 |Affinity Bloc:||East Asian Peoples|

 Despite their similar names, the Yizi are not related to any of the Yi groups in China who are speakers of Tibeto-Burman languages.
-The Yizi are also known as Yiren or "Yi people," which further confuses the matter.
-In the 1950s the Yizi applied for recognition as one of China's official minority groups.
-They were rejected.
-At the time of the 1982 national census they still had not been classified and were included in a list of Undetermined Minorities.
-After some debate, the Yizi were placed under the Gelao nationality in 1985.
+People know the Yizi as Yiren or "Yi people," which further confuses the matter.
+In the 1950s, the Yizi applied for recognition as one of China's official minority groups.
+China rejected them.
+At the time of the 1982 national census, China still had not classified them and included them in a list of undetermined minorities.
+After some debate, China placed the Yizi under the Gelao nationality in 1985.
 The Yizi, who have a separate ethnicity from the Gelao, are not entirely happy with this decision.
 They view themselves as different from all other groups in China.
-The Yizi may call themselves Wo.
-The Miao call them Ke; the Han call them Yizi; and the Gelao know this group as Yipu.

-Although today there are less than 2,000 ethnically distinct Yizi remaining, during the Ming Dynasty (1368-1644) they were recorded to have a population of more than 20,000.
-During the Qing Dynasty (1644-1911) the Yizi were considered a Yi group, even though they have never claimed to be Yi themselves.
-Today, most Yizi have been assimilated to Han and Yi culture.
+Today's population of the Yizi is far lower than it was during the Ming Dynasty (1368-1644).
+During the Qing Dynasty (1644-1911), China considered the Yizi as included in the Yi group, even though they have never claimed to be Yi themselves.
+Today, most Yizi have assimilated into the various Han and Yi cultures.

-Most Yizi are now sedentary agriculturists, but before the advent of Communism in 1949 they were renowned and feared throughout the region as a fierce people.
+Most Yizi now work as sedentary agriculturists, but before the advent of communism in 1949, people renowned and feared them throughout the region as a fierce people.
 Still today, neighboring peoples despise the Yizi and claim they are all thieves.

-Some of the more remote communities of Yizi are animists, although in most places now only the elderly continue to observe animistic rituals and appease spirits.
-Ancestor worship is a common thread that ties the Yizi together.
+Some of the more remote communities of Yizi practice animism, although in most places now only the elderly continue to observe animistic rituals and appease spirits.
+A common thread that ties the Yizi together is ancestor worship.
 The Yizi in different locations have the same ancestors.
-At least three times each year a ceremony is held to honor the spirits of those family members who have gone before.
+At least three times each year, the Yizi hold a ceremony to honor the spirits of those who have gone before.

-Because of a lack of specific information about the Yizi, it is not known if there are any Christians among them.
-It is possible they do include believers, however, because of the high density of Christians in the Bijie area of Guizhou Province especially among the AHmao, Gha-Mu, and the various branches of the Yi nationality.
-Samuel Pollard is credited for being used by God to bring the gospel to the people in the northeast Yunnan and northwest Guizhou areas.
-Pollard labored sacrificially among several people groups, seeing thousands come to Christ.
+Because of a lack of specific information about the Yizi, no one knows if there are any Christians among them.
+It is possible they do include believers, however, because of the high density of Christians in the Bijie area of Guizhou Province, especially among the Ahmao, Gha-Mu, and the various branches of the Yi nationality.